 From waving goodbye to your partner to enjoying your destination without “mom” around to help, road-tripping singles are more than able to plan a road trip with their kids and have it go off without a hitch.

-To help make your road trip even more successful, be sure to find the travel insurance policy you need to keep you and your kids safe and protected on the road.
-Check with your credit card and get quotes online to be sure you’re getting the best value for roadside assistance, rental car insurance rates and other road-tripping needs.
+To help make your road trip even more successful, be sure to find the travel insurance policy you need to keep you and your kids safe and protected should medical situations arise on the road.
+Check with your credit card and get quotes online to be sure you’re getting the best value for roadside assistance, rental car rates and other road-tripping needs.